Khirbet Yajouz

 Khirbet Yajouz (or Khirbet Mudraj) is an archaeological site in Shafa Badran area, located 11 km northeast of Amman, Jordan.

-An ancient Roman city was built on the site around the 4th century ACE.
-It was superseded by a Byzantine city that lasted until the end of the 7th century ACE.
+An ancient Roman city was built on the site around the 4th century CE.
+It was superseded by a Byzantine city that lasted until the end of the 7th century CE.

 Expeditions

 Khirbet Yajouz was first mentioned in 1876 by the explorer Miral.
 He described some of the architectural elements such as columns, crowns, thresholds and stone supports that carried some plant motifs and human forms.
 He pointed to the water system at the site, and mentioned some architectural monuments that indicate the presence of two churches.

 The researcher C. R. Conder described the site in 1881.
 The traveler Macon also visited the site in 1930.
 He mentioned the presence of a large gathering to collect water, and indicates the large number of graves and graves with vertical entrances.
 He also spoke about the presence of a church, and pointed out the importance of the Yajouz site, which is on the road linking Petra, Philadelphia, Jericho and Decapolis.
 In 1937, the researcher Glock noted that Khirbet Yajouz, was on the Roman road linking Amman to Jerash.